qwiklabs-04/horizon-sdv/docs/workloads/openbsw/guides/developer_guide.md

 This storage location will be required for the POSIX tests section later in this document, e.g. `gs://sdva-2108202401-openbsw/OpenBSW/Builds/BSW_Builder/23/posix`.

+**Running pyTest against POSIX Application**

+See `POSIX_PYTEST`, only applicable when `POSIX_BUILD` is selected and will run the default set of python tests against the application.
+User may choose to run these on the host via MTK Connect, in which case refer to the description in `Jenkins` → `OpenBSW Workflows` → `Tests` → `POSIX`.

 ### <span style="color:#335bff">4.3 S32K148 Target<a name="4-3-s32k148"></a></span>

 **Building S32K148 Target**